500swapnil/stacked-hourglass/README.md

 # TFKeras Implementation of Stacked Hourglass Network
-A Tensorflow+Keras implementation of [Stacked Hourglass Network for Keypoint Detection](https://arxiv.org/abs/1603.06937) of chairs and cars.
+A Tensorflow+Keras implementation of [Stacked Hourglass Network for Keypoint Detection](https://arxiv.org/abs/1603.06937) with several residual layers and can be trained to detect keypoints of chairs and cars.

 ## Dependencies